taylorsilva/posts/concourse-best-practices/README.md

     /tasks
         /test
             test.yml
-            test.sh
+            run.sh
         /build
             build.yml
-            build.sh
+            run.sh
 ```

-I have seen layouts where pipelines are heavily templated and broken into individual files for [Jobs](https://concourse-ci.org/jobs.html) and [Resources](https://concourse-ci.org/resources.html).
+We have seen layouts where pipelines are heavily templated and broken into individual files for [Jobs](https://concourse-ci.org/jobs.html) and [Resources](https://concourse-ci.org/resources.html).
 It can become very hard to get a clear picture in your head of what the entire pipeline looks like if you break a single pipeline down into many files.

 ## Create A Common Task Image(s)